-All undergraduate students must maintain a minimum cumulative grade point average (GPA) of 1.75 while classified as a Freshman and a minimum cumulative GPA of 2.0 for Sophomore or above to remain eligible for university and federal aid.
+All undergraduate students must maintain a minimum cumulative GPA of 1.75 while classified as a Freshman, and a minimum cumulative GPA of 2.0 for Sophomore or above to remain eligible for university and federal aid.

-B. PACE (QUANTITATIVE) REQUIREMENTS All undergraduate students must maintain a minimum pace of completing 67% of the attempted credits to remain eligible for federal aid.
+All undergraduate students must maintain a minimum pace of completing 67% of the attempted credits to remain eligible for federal aid.
 Only passing grades count as successful completion.
-Incomplete, in progress, failing grades, and drops/withdrawals are not considered completed courses, but are considered as attempted courses for purposes of the 67% completion requirement.
-All attempted hours are counted whether or not the student received aid for them.
-Transfer and concurrent hours accepted or received at NNU count toward both credits attempted and completed, however the GPA from these courses is not calculated in the qualitative progress for this policy.
+Incomplete, in-progress, failing grades, and drops/withdrawals are not considered completed courses, but are considered as attempted courses for purposes of the 67% completion requirement.
+All cumulative attempted hours are counted whether or not the student received aid for them.
+Transfer and concurrent/dual credit hours accepted or received at NNU count toward both credits attempted and completed, however the GPA from these courses is not calculated in the qualitative progress for this policy.

-C. SAP STATUSES Warning Status—this status is assigned to students who fail to meet the Standards of Academic Progress as stated above at the end of a semester in which they are enrolled.
+Warning Status—This status is assigned to students who fail to meet SAP as stated above at the end of a semester in which they are enrolled.
 Students in a warning status may receive financial aid for one semester without completing an appeal.
-The first time a student fails to meet the qualitative cumulative GPA (1.75 for freshman or 2.0 for sophomore or above) or pace (minimum 67% of attempted courses completed) requirements stated in this policy, the student will be placed on financial aid warning.
-A student at NNU may only reach warning status 3 times (non-consecutively) in their undergraduate program.
+The first time a student fails to meet the qualitative cumulative GPA (1.75 for Freshman or 2.0 for Sophomore or above) or pace (minimum 67% of attempted courses completed) requirements stated in this policy, the student will be placed on financial aid warning.
+Students may only reach warning status one time in their undergraduate program.

 - A cumulative 2.0 GPA.

 - A 67% cumulative and semester completion rate (NNU and other college combined).